bertvv/ansible-role-samba/README.md

 ## CVE-2017-7494

 A recently discovered remote code execution vulnerability may affect your Samba server installation.
 If SELinux is enabled on your system, it is **NOT** vulnerable.
 Version 2.3.1 of this role has a fix for the vulnerability.
 Upgrade your system if necessary.

+You can disable the fix if necessary, by setting the role variable `samba_mitigate_cve_2017_7494` to `false`.

 More info: <https://access.redhat.com/security/cve/cve-2017-7494>